hmcalister/Wails-SkeletonUI-Template-Application/README.md

 Start by creating a new Wails application:

-`wails init -n WailsSkeletonTemplateApp -t svelte`
+`wails init -n Wails-SkeletonUI-Template-App -t svelte`

 Moving into the  newly created directory, remove the frontend directory as we will replace it soon: